Enjoy the best things to do in Skipton with our guide to the attractions, events and places of interest.

 The Leeds-Liverpool Canal

 The UK’s longest canal, (the Leeds and Liverpool Canal) runs through the heart of Skipton.
 It offers a fantastic opportunity for walkers who often enjoy an afternoon stroll.
 It takes you through some of the best countryside found anywhere on England’s canal network.
 Gargrave to Skipton is an extremely popular walk, it’s a lock-free stretch of the canal, meaning it offers a uniquely peaceful experience for walkers and boat enthusiasts alike.

-Take in the beauty of Skipton Castle Woods
+Skipton Castle Woods

 One of the most photographed areas of Skipton, set alongside Skipton Castle, Skipton Castle Woods is a stunning area of woodland, which has an intriguing history and offers a wide variety of amazing wildlife, including bats, deer and kingfishers.
 The Woodland Trust does a fantastic job of managing the woodland and put a lot of effort to make sure that the natural beauty of the wood is maintained.
 They also offer a range of events, including the ever popular lantern walks which allow people to experience the woods in a unique way.

-Explore the latest exhibitions at Craven Museum and Gallery
+Craven Museum and Gallery

 Located within Skipton Town Hall, Craven Museum and Gallery is run by Craven District Council and plays host to an ever-changing array of exhibitions based on heritage and art from the local area.
 Entrance to the museum is free and is a popular destination for family s looking for a fun activity to do whilst in Skipton.
 The museum also houses Shakespeare s First Folio, one of just four Folio’s on permanent display in the world.
 The museum is closed in January for maintenance work.